dchackandtell/code-of-conduct/README.md

 code-of-conduct
 ===============

-####Hear Me Code's Code of Conduct borrows from many excellent codes of conduct written by other organizations.
+#### Hack and Tell's Code of Conduct borrows from many excellent codes of conduct written by other organizations.

-(Adapted from the Tech Lady Hackathon Code of Conduct, which includes pieces from Lean Startup, PyCon, and others.)
+(Based on the Hear Me Code Code of Conduct, which was adapted from the Tech Lady Hackathon Code of Conduct, which includes pieces from Lean Startup, PyCon, and others.)

 From the [Lean Startup Code of Conduct](http://leanstartup.co/code-of-conduct):